Retrocardiac sail sign

 The retrocardiac sail sign represents the characteristic and highly specific appearance of left lower lobe collapse on a frontal chest x-ray.

-The collapsed, medially displaced left lower lobe is represented by a triangular area of increased density with sharp margins, superimposed on the heart shadow.
+The collapsed, medially displaced left lower lobe is represented by a triangular area of increased density with sharp margins, superimposed on the heart shadow which resembles the unfurled sail of a yacht.
 The heart contours remain preserved (no silhouette sign), while the contour of the left hemidiaphragm is at least partially effaced 1.